-- Stay calm.
 In times of stress it can be hard to do, but taking a step back before making any major decisions is key.
 It is more difficult to think logically when emotions are running high.
-I have seen clients make major decisions at this step in the process, such as selling their home or vehicle or taking on additional debt, to try to make things work.
+Sometimes clients make major decisions at this step in the process, such as selling their home or vehicle or taking on additional debt, to try to make things work.
 While some of those options may be necessary, it is good to look at all the pros and cons before making a final decision because there may be another way to reach the same goal.

-- First things first.
-No matter your financial situation, the first step is to cover your essential living expenses: housing, groceries, medical care, and utilities.
+No matter your money situation, the first step is to cover your essential living expenses: housing, groceries, medical care, and utilities.
 Next would be secured debt payments like your vehicle and student loans, as they don’t go away in a bankruptcy.
 Last on the list would be unsecured debts like credit cards, medical bills, and collections accounts.

-- Reach out to your creditors to ask for help.
-Contact your creditors directly and explain your situation to see how they can help.
+Contact your creditors directly and explain your situation to see how they can help during your time of financial uncertainty.
 Many creditors have internal hardship programs where they are willing to reduce or postpone payments for a set amount of time.
 This is especially true of federal student loans where it is possible to receive up to 36 months of forbearance if approved.